 - The Design: This is a very loosely designed centerpiece meaning the contents are simply laid and tucked into the layers placed before.
 I do use dry floral foam however, the foam in this project is used to raise the various elements.
 The flowers, ribbon and wheat are not “in” the foam but simply laid in place.

 - Florals: The floral choices these days are endless!
-This design can be easily transformed into a holiday centerpiece, spring centerpiece simply by switching out the florals.
+This design can be easily transformed into a holiday centerpiece, or spring centerpiece simply by switching out the florals.
 The process is the same.

 - Dough Bowls: There are many shapes and sizes available.
 I will include a few you can purchase below.
 The one I’m using is quite large (35″).
 If your bowl is smaller you will want to adjust quantities.

 - Floral Plugs: A floral plug is a larger cluster or small bush of faux flowers.
-For projects like this you will need to cut the plugs apart making individual or smaller clusters of flowers.
+For projects like this, you will need to cut the plugs apart making individual or smaller clusters of flowers.
 This way you can even disperse them through the centerpiece.

-- Wheat Bundles: For this design I cluster small groupings of wheat in my hand and place the little cluster in the design.
+- Wheat Bundles: For this design, I cluster small groupings of wheat in my hand and place the little cluster in the design.
 For more stability and control you can also wire or tape the cluster together before adding it to the design.